Pascual Jordan: Family history and education

 Jordan was born to Ernst Pasqual Jordan (1858–1924) and Eva Fischer.
 Ernst Jordan was a painter renowned for his portraits and landscapes.
 He was an associate professor of art at Hannover Technical University when his son was born.
 The family name was originally Jorda and it was of Spanish origin.
 The first born sons were all given the name Pasqual or the version Pascual.
 The family settled in Hannover after Napoleon's defeat at the Battle of Waterloo in 1815 and at some stage changed their name from Jorda to Jordan.
 Ernst Jordan married Eva Fischer in 1892.

 An ancestor of Pascual Jordan named Pascual Jordan was a Spanish nobleman and cavalry officer who served with the British during and after the Napoleonic Wars.
 Jordan eventually settled in Hannover.
 In those days the House of Hanover ruled the United Kingdom.
 The family name was eventually changed to Jordan (pronounced in the German manner, [ˈjɔʁdaːn]).
 A family tradition held that the first-born son in each generation be named Pascual.
 Jordan was raised with a traditional religious upbringing.
 At age 12 he attempted to reconcile a literal interpretation of the Bible with Darwinian evolution; his teacher of religion convinced him there was no contradiction between science and religion (Jordan would write numerous articles on the relationship between the two throughout his life).

 Jordan enrolled in the Technical University of Hannover in 1921 where he studied zoology, mathematics, and physics.
 As was typical for a German university student of the time, he shifted his studies to another university before obtaining a degree.
 The University of Göttingen, his destination in 1923, was then at the very zenith of its powers in mathematics and the physical sciences, such as under the guidance of mathematician David Hilbert and the physicist Arnold Sommerfeld.
-At Göttingen Jordan became an assistant to the mathematician Richard Courant for a time, and then he studied physics under Max Born and heredity under geneticist and race scientist Alfred Kühn for his doctorate.
+At Göttingen, Jordan became an assistant to the mathematician Richard Courant for a time, and then he studied physics under Max Born and heredity under geneticist and race scientist Alfred Kühn for his doctorate.

+Jordan suffered a speech impairment throughout his life, often stuttering badly when giving unprepared remarks.
+In 1926, Niels Bohr offered to pay to treat it, and on the advice of Wilhelm Lenz, Jordan sought treatment at Alfred Adler's clinic in Vienna.